NVIDIA-AI-IOT/retinanet_for_redaction_with_deepstream/README.md

 #### Jetpack compatibility

-Please note that this repo has been designed for running DeepStream 4.0 in Jetpack 4.2.
-Support for Jetpack 4.3 is in development.
+Please note that this branch `Jetpack4.3` has been designed for running DeepStream 4.0.2 in Jetpack 4.3 with TensorRT 6.

 #### DeepStream
 Before we start with our redaction app, please make sure that you're able to successfully run the DeepStream sample apps.